An Arts-Based Response to COVID-19

 To better understand and develop an integrated response to the COVID-19 public health crisis, the project team assembled a Public Art and Public Health Advisory Group.
 The Advisory Group includes leaders in the fields of public health, community development, and environmental and social justice.
 As a critical contributor to the program, the Advisory Group meets regularly with the partnering organizations and artists selected for the program.

-The project is a collaboration between the Office of Public Art, Neighborhood Allies, and the Borough of Millvale, and is funded through the generous support of The Heinz Endowments, the Henry L. Hillman Foundation, and the Our Town program of the National Endowment for the Arts, a federal agency.
+The project is a collaboration between Shiftworks Community + Public Arts, Neighborhood Allies, and the Borough of Millvale, and is funded through the generous support of The Heinz Endowments, the Henry L. Hillman Foundation, and the Our Town program of the National Endowment for the Arts, a federal agency.